wpilibsuite/frc-docs/source/docs/zero-to-robot/step-2/wpilib-setup.rst

       .. image:: images/wpilib-setup/linux-enable-launching.png

-.. note:: The shortcuts are now placed on the desktop in a folder called "YYYY WPILib Tools" where ``YYYY`` is the year.
+.. note:: Installing desktop tools and rebooting will create a folder on the desktop called YYYY WPILib Tools, where YYYY is the current year.
+Desktop tool shortcuts are not available on Linux and MacOS.

 What is Installed?
 ------------------